 9.2.
-Brief description of the essential works carried-out by previous workers
+Brief Description of the Essential Works Carried-Out by Previous Workers

-Since the discovery and operation of the gold-based metal quartz veins by Davao Gold Mining Company, it expanded its operations in the area by initially utilizing the nearby 250-tpd flotation-cyanidation plant.
+Since the discovery and operation of the gold-base metal quartz veins by Davao Gold Mining Company, it expanded its operations in the area by initially utilizing the nearby 250-tpd flotation-cyanidation plant.
 Exploration and development activities followed intermittently, undertaken by the other Elizalde and Co. subsidiaries that include Panaminas Inc., Masara Mining Co., and Samar Mining Co.
 (SAMICO).